FootFingers/Puca/README.md

 ## OLED

 If you intend on using the supplied OLED display with your Púca, then you will need to bridge four pads.
+The OLED will not work unless these pads are bridged.
 These pads are located under the pro-micro, so it is recommended to bridge these first.
 Apply solder to one side of the pad and then drag across to the other, the finished product should look as follows:

 ![briged oled](images/bridgedOLED.PNG)